Where to Eat in Tamarindo

 Sprout! #1 CASUAL RESTAURANT (Facebook)

-Sprout has been around for a while, but they just moved into FT’s old location (across from Witch’s Rock).
-Their new location is much closer to town (yay!), has more seating and an expanded menu.
+Sprout is located across the street from Witch’s Rock Surf Camp.
 Hands down, Sprout makes the best sandwich in Tamarindo.
+Prices are reasonable and the service is typically very good.
 Be sure to try the Turkey Sandwich on the Pretzel Bun.
 So good.
 Don’t miss their salads and fish taco’s either, seriously good food.
+Our kids love their wings also.

 Pangas #1 DINNER RESTAURANT (Facebook)

-Pangas is a newer restaurant and it’s on the far North End of the beach, tucked right up by the river.
+Pangas is located at the far North End of the beach, tucked right up by the river.
 This is a beautiful restaurant.
 The design is great and the view is incredible.
 You’re far enough north as well that the beach vendors rarely stop by.
 And they serve food!
 The food is delicious, for sure top 5 in Tamarindo.
-It’s a bit on the expensive end, but for a nice lunch or dinner it’s worth it.
+It’s a bit on the expensive end, but for a nice lunch or dinner, it’s well worth it.
 Highly Recommended.
 Get the Beef on a Rock.
-Holy cow, it’s mind blowingly amazing.
+Holy cow, it’s mind-blowingly amazing.

 On the Main Road & Up the hill to Sharky’s